 But then you sat at your desk.
-A blank sheet stared at you.
-The words wouldn’t come.
+You stared at a blank sheet; and the words wouldn’t come.

-Your friend Procrastination peeked his head around the door, distracting you with little tasks, that seemed more appealing than writing that blog post.
+Your friend Procrastination peeked her head around the door, distracting you with little tasks that seemed more appealing than writing that blog post.

-The “secret” to committing to a regular blogging schedule is simpler than you might think: chop up the writing process.
+Yet, the secret to a regular blogging schedule is simpler than you might think: Chop up the writing process.

 Want to feel good about your weekly writing?

 Imagine cooking a festive meal for friends and family …